alecloudenback/sst/readme.md

 **Scenario**

--   Scenario plays out over a single day
+-   Scenario plays out over a single day (20 hours)

 **Trains**

 -	Safety control system (can't get too close to train in front)
--   Takes time to load passengers based on train capacity (non-linear function that increases based on how close to capacity)
+-   Takes time to load passengers based on train capacity (function that increases based on how close to capacity)
 -   Move on track in both directions

 **Passengers**

 -   Agent-based (each passenger is modeled)
 -   Tracks time waiting on platform
--   Tracks time until reaching destination
--   Arrive according to a time-dependent Poisson process
+-   Arrive according to a Poisson process

 **Stations**